NativeScript/docs-v8/releasing.md

 - Xcode 7.1 or newer version (optional: needed only if you prefer WYSIWYG workflow for changing your images).

-The workflow for creating your own launch screen can be handled from Xcode or manually in the NativeScript enviroment.
+The workflow for creating your own launch screen can be handled from Xcode or manually in the NativeScript environment.
 In this article we are going to cover both the manual and the Xcode WYSIWYG approach.

 In your **app/App_Resources/iOS/Assets.xcassets** you will find the following sub-folders: